checkly/docs.checklyhq.com/site/content/docs/integrations/pulumi.md

 ### Pulumi CLI setup

-Before getting started and writing your monitoring setup in code, you have to set up the Pulumi.
+Before getting started and writing your monitoring setup in code, you have to set up Pulumi and its CLI.
 [Create a new Pulumi account](https://app.pulumi.com/signup) and [install the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/).

 The `pulumi` command should then be available in your environment.